 Every week for 4 to 8 weeks, our team will remove the cast, stretch the foot and apply a new cast.
-For older children, we may change the casts every 2 weeks.

 At the end of the corrective phase, an orthopaedic surgeon will make an incision to reposition the heel tendon.
 Then, we will place a final cast on your child’s leg.
 Your child will wear this cast for another 3 weeks, during which time the tendon will heal.